-We maintain our books and records in pounds Sterling, and we prepare our consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) in the United Kingdom.
+We maintain our books and records in pounds Sterling, and we prepare our consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
 Our results have been subsequently converted to U.S. dollars.
 All references in this registration statement to "\$" are to U.S. dollars and all references to "£" are to pounds Sterling.
 Unless otherwise indicated, certain U.S. dollar amounts contained in this registration statement have been translated into pounds Sterling at the rate in effect at December 30, 2016, the last business day of the year ended December 31, 2016, of £1.00 to \$1.2337.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted into pounds Sterling at that or any other exchange rate as of that or any other date.
 See "Exchange Rate Information" for more information.